leebyron/ecmascript-iterator-hof/README.md

 `iterator.flatten()`, like `iterator.concat()`, only expands those values which are *Spreadable*.
 This is determined very similarly to [`IsConcatSpreadable`](https://tc39.github.io/ecma262/#sec-isconcatspreadable), however the last step determines if the value is *Iterable* rather than *Array*.

+#### scan

+This method returns a new Iterator resulting from calling the provided function for each value in the Iterator, using the result of the previous function as an argument in the subsequent call, much like "reduce".

 #### tee